Follicular Conjunctivitis (Pink Eye): Causes, Symptoms, and Treatment

 Red also What is the Wet Brain? symptoms, causes, treatment

-How long does Follicular Conjunctivitis Last?
+How long does follicular conjunctivitis last?

-On average, Follicular Conjunctivitis lasts
+On average, follicular conjunctivitis lasts

 14 to 30 days.
 Generally, it’s most contagious during the first 10–14 days

-after you caught the infection.
+after you catch the infection.

-How can I Prevent Follicular Conjunctivitis?
+How can I prevent follicular conjunctivitis?

 To reduce the risk of developing